joaquinOnSoft/Ringover2QfinitiDataImporter/README.md

 > **OpenText Qfiniti** is a call center workforce management software that helps
 > analyze agent to customer multichannel interactions to improve customer service.

+> The `Qfiniti Data Import tool`  is used to import recording transactions from etalk Recorder,
+> older versions of Qfiniti, or a 3rd party recording device into Qfiniti.